The Crosslink 2 Construction

 ... for all times and all nodes , (potentially the same) such that is honest at time and is honest at time , we have that .

-Incidentally, I cannot find any variant of this property in [Nakamoto2008].
+Incidentally, this property does not seem to be mentioned in [Nakamoto2008], contrary to the [PSS2016] authors’ assertion.
 Maybe implicitly, but it’s a stretch.

 Discussion of [GKL2020]’s communication model and network partition.

-Prefix Consistency implies that, in the relevant executions, the network of honest nodes is never partitioned — unless (roughly speaking) any partition lasts only for a short length of time relative to block times.
+When Prefix Consistency is taken to hold of typical PoW-based block‑chain protocols like Bitcoin (as it often is), this implies that, in the relevant executions, the network of honest nodes is never partitioned — unless any partition lasts only for a short length of time relative to block times.
 If node is on one side of a full partition and node on the other, then after node ’s best chain has been extended by more than blocks, will contain information that has no way to get to node .
 And even if the partition is incomplete, we cannot guarantee that the Prefix Consistency property will hold for any given pair of nodes.

-And yet, [GKL2020] claims to prove this property from other assumptions.
+And yet, [GKL2020] claims to prove Prefix Consistency from other assumptions.
 So we know that those assumptions must also rule out a long partition between honest nodes.
 In fact the required assumption is implicit in the communication model:

 • A synchronous network cannot be partitioned.